josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 local shader = love.graphics.newShader(shaderCode)
 local colorOffset = { 0, 0, 0, 0 }

+local time = 0

+function love.update(dt)
+    time = time + dt
+end

 function love.draw()
-    -- Create a sin-wave [0-1], as the green color to add. colorOffset[2] = math.sin(love.timer.getTime()) * 0.5 + 0.5
+    -- Create a sin-wave [0-1], as the green color to add. shader:send("ColorOffset", {

-    shader:send("ColorOffset", colorOffset)
+        0,
+        math.sin(time) * 0.5 + 0.5, -- Multiplying by 0.5 and adding 0.5 brings the sin wave from [-1, 1 to [0, 1]
+        0,
+        0
+    })

     love.graphics.setShader(shader)
     love.graphics.draw(image)
 end
 ```

----

 ## Vertex shaders

-Vertex shaders are small programs which calculate the final position of a vertex on screen.
+Vertex shaders are programs which calculate the final position of a vertex on screen.
-The output of a vertex shader is in NDC-space (Normalised Device Coordinates),
-which is just a fancy name for [-1 to 1], though it is important to keep in mind.
-As a post processing step to the vertex shader, the gpu divides the output vertex coordinates by the w component and brings the coordinates to [0 to 1], which is the final position of the vertex on-screen.

 Let's start with the standard shader LÖVE uses and break it down.